 As countries slowly emerge from lockdowns and contemplate the new “normality” and how it will affect the summer plans of a whole continent, we believe that there will be opportunities to still travel and enjoy the summer.

-11th of May 2020:The good news continues and more marinas announce they open the borders to welcome vessels, but with rules and precaution measures.
+11 May, 2020:The good news continues and more marinas announce they open the borders to welcome vessels, but with rules and precaution measures.
 Croatia has opened its borders for anyone that needs to enter or exit the country for economic or commercial reasons.
 No testing will be done, nor are any quarantines mandated at the moment.

 The Italians also seem keen to go back to the life which until recent, we all considered as being ‘normal’, and the recent statements suggest that Italians will enjoy a 2020 summer season on the seaside, in the mountains or even in the heart of every beautiful Italian city!

 The Italian prime minister, Giuseppe Conte, declared in an interview for ‘Corriere della Sera’: “This summer we will not continue on the balconies and the beauty of Italy will not remain in quarantine,”.
 We will be able to go to the sea, to the mountains and enjoy our cities.
 It would be good for Italians to spend their holidays in Italy, even if we have to do it differently, with rules and precautions.
 We are waiting for the evolution of the epidemiological framework to provide precise indications on dates and schedules.”
 We’ll keep you posted!

 5 May, 2020: There is hope: some reasons to be optimistic about the coming end of the coronavirus crisis.
 Many travel restrictions have already ended and the others will soon end also.
 People can again leave their homes, government regulation has improved in the last week and the nautical sector is slowly coming back to normal as marinas gradually open.